 Normally, goats in large range bands kids from between 60% to 70%, but in well-managed small bands of pedigree goats the degree of reproduction may be a little over 100%.

-It is one of the most delicate domestic animals and are prone to harm from inner parasites than are sheep.
+It is one of the most delicate domestic animals and is prone to harm from inner parasites than are sheep.

 At birth, they are really delicate, and the young ones require some form of protection (especially if the weather is cold) through their first few days.